 Can you invest in stocks and options at the same time?

 As we mentioned, options trading can be riskier than stocks.
-But if it’s done correctly, options trading has the potential to be more profitable than traditional stock investing or serving as an effective hedge against market volatility.
+But when done correctly, it has the potential to be more profitable than traditional stock investing or it can serve as an effective hedge against market volatility.

 Stocks have the advantage of time on their side.
-While past history is no guarantee of future performance, you can look at a stock’s track record to decide whether adding it to your portfolio makes sense.
+While past history is no guarantee of future performance, you can research a stock’s track record to decide whether adding it to your portfolio makes sense.

 Options take it a step further and require you to have a sense of what the underlying stock’s fundamentals are like and how that correlates to a defined timeframe.
 That means doing research about things like what’s on the company’s balance sheet and how the stock has reacted to economic or political changes that affect the market.